What Is a Reverse Diet, and Why Is It Important?

 - Increased cortisol levels — the stress hormone, or cortisol, can increase while on a diet, resulting in decreased metabolism.

-- Increased insulin resistance — insulin resistance can make it more challenging for your body to regulate blood sugar levels.
+- Increased insulin resistance — some kinds of dieting, like extreme low-calorie diets or starvation, can increase your insulin resistance, which can make it more challenging for your body to regulate blood sugar levels.

 In short, strict diets stimulate the production of hunger-inducing hormones and slow metabolism.
 And while they may help you lose weight for as long as you follow their guidelines, you may find yourself regaining all the weight you just lost once you go back to a regular diet.